Bladder Cancer: Immunotherapy

 How is immunotherapy given for bladder cancer?

-This means the immunotherapy medicine is given into your blood by IV (intravenously).
+This means the immunotherapy medicine is put into your blood through a vein (intravenously).
 The medicine can then go through your whole body.
 This is why it's used to treat cancer that has spread beyond the bladder.

-These medicines target a protein that keeps immune system cells from killing cancer cells.
-When this protein is blocked, your immune system is able to stop tumor growth, make tumors grow slower, or kill cancer cells.
+These medicines target certain proteins that keep immune system cells from killing cancer cells.
+When these proteins are blocked, your immune system is able to stop tumor growth, make tumors grow at a slower rate, or kill cancer cells.

-Systemic immunotherapy is usually given every 2 or 3 weeks.
+Systemic immunotherapy is often given once a week every few weeks.
+The schedule depends on the medicine that's used.
 You can get it at your provider's office or an outpatient clinic.
 You don't have to stay in the hospital for this treatment.

 What are common side effects of immunotherapy?

-Side effects depend on the way you get immunotherapy.
+Side effects depend on the way you get immunotherapy and the medicine that's used.

 Side effects of intravesical immunotherapy can include: